DDahlitz/GAZoidbergUnit2Project/README.md

 jquery placed in a separate ejs file and linked through a partial

-Having difficulty linking the two controllers and the reviews.js route is not running correctly Spent too much time trying to link the controllers and made things worse, after some time will come back to a branched version and clean up to make it work
+I was having difficulties linking the two controllers and the reviews.js route is not running correctly Spent too much time trying to link the controllers and made things worse, after some time will come back to a branched version and clean up to make it work